winitzki/scall/tutorial/programming_dhall.md

 Certain typeclasses support "free instances".
 A "free instance" creates a type that belongs to a typeclass out of any other type.

-For example, a "free monoid on `T`" creates a monoidal type out of any given type `T` in a certain way.
+For example, a "free monoid on `T`" creates a monoid out of any given type `T`.
 It turns out that the free monoid on `T` is the type `List T`.
 The type `List T` is always a monoid, even if `T` is not a monoid.
 So, the free monoid is created by the type constructor `List`.

 Other "free typeclass" constructions work similarly: they take a given type and wrap it in a suitable type constructor such that the result always belongs to the required typeclass.

-We have already seen two examples of "free instances" (the free monad and the free pointed functor) in the chapter about monads.
+We have already seen two examples of "free instances" (the free monad and the free pointed functor) earlier in this book.
-That chapter  did not emphasize that the type constructors involved in `monadFreeMonad` and `monadFreePointed` are in any way special, and did not explain the choice of the term "free".
-But we can see that the free monad  on   `F`  wraps any given functor `F` into a suitable type constructor and creates a new functor that is always a monad.
+The free monad  on   `F`  wraps any given functor `F` into a suitable type constructor and creates a new functor that is always a monad.
 Similarly,  the "free pointed" functor on `F` is the functor `CoProduct Id F`.
 It is always a pointed functor, even if the functor `F` is not  pointed.

+At that point, we  did not emphasize that the type constructors involved in `monadFreeMonad` and `monadFreePointed` are in any way special, and we did not explain the choice of the term "free".
-To qualify as a free typeclass instance, the type constructor must satisfy certain laws that are developed in Chapter 13 of "The Science of Functional Programming", which  we  will not write out in detail here.
+To qualify as a free typeclass instance, a type constructor must satisfy certain laws that we will not write here (those laws are explained in
+Chapter 13 of "The Science of Functional Programming").

-An example of a type constructor that does _not_ satisfy those laws (and so does not provide a free typeclass instance) is the "`Optional` monoid" construction, shown in the chapter "Combinators for monoids" where we defined `monoidOptionalKeepX` and `monoidOptionalKeepY`.
+An example of a type constructor that does _not_ satisfy those laws (and so does not provide a free typeclass instance) is the "`Optional` monoid" construction, shown in the chapter "Combinators for monoids" where we defined the combinators `monoidOptionalKeepX` and `monoidOptionalKeepY`.
-That construction takes an arbitrary type `T` and produces the type `Optional T`, which is always a monoid.
+Those combinators take an arbitrary type `T` and produce a `Monoid` evidence for the type `Optional T`.
-But `Optional T` is _not_ the free monoid on `T` because it does not satisfy some of the required properties of a free typeclass instance.
+But `Optional T` is _not_ the free monoid on `T` because it does not satisfy some of the required properties of  free typeclass instances.

 How can we see that?
-One of the required properties is that for any monoid `M` there must be a function of type `Optional M → M` preserving the operations of the monoid `Optional M`.
+One of the required properties is that for any monoid `M` there must be a function of type `Optional M → M` preserving the operations of both monoids.
 But the definitions of `monoidOptionalKeepX` or `monoidOptionalKeepY` do not satisfy that property.
-Both those functions lose information about one of the arguments and cannot preserve the monoid operations.
+Those functions lose information about one of the arguments and cannot preserve the monoid operations.
+The correct free monoid on `T` is `List T`.
+For any monoid `M` there is a unique function of type `List M → M` that preserves the monoid operations.

 Keep in mind that not all typeclasses can have free instances.
 Examples of typeclasses that do not have free instances are `Eq`, `Show`, `Comonad`, `Foldable`, and `Traversable`.